 Water is essential to the survival of humanity.
 Every drop is precious.
 This year the Nobel Week Dialogue will be turning its attention to a topic that is important to us all.
 Event communication by SDL in collaboration with Wang & Söderström.

 We learn throughout our lives.
 We learn to adapt to change.
 We learn to learn.
-It is worth the time and money and who is paying?
+Is it worth the time and money and who is paying?
 By studying our brains, we try to understand how we learn today.
 How will we learn in the future?

 Nobel Laureates and other world-leading experts met in Chile in January 2019 to discuss the Future of Learning during the Nobel Prize Dialogue.
 Holistic brand identity and event communication design by SDL, renderings in collaboration with Wang & Söderström.